 Generally, a DTI below 36 percent is best.
 For a conventional home loan, the acceptable DTI is usually between 41-45 percent.
-For an FHA mortgage, the DTI is usually capped at 47%.
+For an FHA mortgage, the DTI is usually capped between 47% to 50%.
 For a VA loan, the acceptable DTI is up to 71 percent.
 This means the lender will require you to have a minimum of 29-59 percent of your income as disposable.

 There are two types of DTI.
 Front end and back end.
-Front end DTI is based on your current monthly expenses plus your existing housing payment divided by your current monthly income.
+Front end DTI is based on your future housing payment divided by your current monthly income.
 Back end DTI is calculated by adding your current consumer debt payments and the proposed housing expense divided by your monthly income.

 When applying for a home loan, your DTI can help you better understand your financial position and can mean the difference between loan approval and denial.